RedMatrix1/LemnCord_Plus/README.md

 Lemn it wood on Romanian, yes, I didn't know either...
 # What about Pull requests
 Of course!
 You'll make a big difference if you do!
 But nothing bad... okay?
+# Will it be merged with the original?
+Never.
+And don't ask why
 # Contact
 Discord: thenotchaoz